hendrikschneider/jekyll-analytics/README.md

     apikey: XXXXX-YYYYY-ZZZZZ-AAAAA-23456   # Required - replace with your mPulse API key

   Plausible:
-    domain: 'example.com'   # The domain configured in plausible
+    domain: "example.com" # The domain configured in plausible
-    source: 'https://plausible.example.com/js/plausible.js' # The source of the javascript
+    source: "https://plausible.example.com/js/plausible.js" # The source of the javascript

+  PostHog:
+    url: "https://us.i.posthog.com" # Required - replace with the url of post hog analytics
+    apikey: "phc_xxyy" # Required - replace with the apikey of post hog analytics
 ```

 ## Usage